theiagen/Mid-Atlantic-SDP4PHB-2025/README.md

 # Software Development Practices for Public Health Bioinformatics
 A Mid-Atlantic Workforce Development Offering Provided by the Division of Consolidated Laboratory Services in Collaboration with Theiagen Genomics

+Inês is awesome and so is Sage!
+And Frank!

 ## Content
 - [Overview](#overview)
   - [Training Objectives](#training-objectives)